-Find out how to pay less and save more with a cheap current account.
+Find out how to pay less and save more with a cheap bank account.

-Germany offers four main types of banking accounts: current accounts (Girokonto), savings accounts (Sparkonto), non-resident accounts and digital accounts.
+Germany offers four main types of bank accounts: current accounts (Girokonto), savings accounts (Sparkonto), non-resident accounts and digital accounts.
 Current accounts, in particular, are used for salaries and paying bills.
-This guide will cover the cheapest current accounts in Germany, and how to choose the best one for your financial needs.
+This guide will cover cheap bank accounts in Germany, and how to choose the best one for your finances.

 - Deutsche Bank Junge Konto.
 This account is for pupils, trainees, students and federal volunteers up to and including 30 years from EU member states.
 It comes with no monthly fees and a complimentary Deutsche Bank debit card.

 - Commerzbank Girokonto.
-Commerzbank’s current account is completely free, with a €50 start bonus.
+Commerzbank’s bank account is completely free, with a €50 start bonus.
 The entire application is completed through an online form and video ID check.

-- HVB Start Account: A free current account for those under 26 that comes with a HVB GiroCard, free access to the SB-terminal and Europe-wide free payments and withdrawals.
+- HVB Start Account.
+A free baank account in Germany for those under 26 that comes with a HVB GiroCard, free access to the SB-terminal and Europe-wide free payments and withdrawals.

-Current accounts in Germany may seem affordable, but the hidden costs involved may add up.
-Keep an eye out for the following fees when comparing your current account options:
+Bank accounts in Germany may seem cheap, but hidden costs can sometimes add up.
+Keep an eye out for the following fees when comparing seemingly cheap bank accounts:

 - Fall-below fees.
 These fees apply when the balance in your current account falls below a stipulated level.
 This could be a daily minimum or a monthly minimum.

 - Monthly account fees.
-An administrative fee that is charged for maintaining your account.
+An administrative fee is charged for maintaining your account.

 - Early account closure fees.
 This is usually incurred when accounts are closed within six months of opening and varies across banks.

 - Service charge for overseas withdrawals.
-If you frequently travel overseas and withdraw cash from overseas ATMs, be sure to pick a current account with lower service charges for oversea withdrawals.
+If you frequently travel overseas and withdraw cash from overseas ATMs, be sure to pick a current account in Germany with lower service charges for overseas withdrawals.

 - Additional service fees, such as for performing overseas transactions.
 German current accounts tend to offer less flexibility in the number of monthly overseas transactions permitted, compared to online banking accounts or digital wallets.

-Besides account fees, here are some other factors to consider before choosing the cheapest current accounts for your needs:
+Besides account fees, here are other factors to consider before choosing the cheapest bank accounts for your needs:

 - Interest rates: Higher interest rates will make up for account fees.

-- Perks and features: Some current accounts come with debit cards, online banking, or health insurance.
-Pick a current account that contains features you’re interested in.
+- Perks and features: Some bank accounts in Germany come with debit cards, online banking, or health insurance.
+Pick a bank account that contains features you’re interested in.